Short stories from the 1970s

 Illustration: Surya Roy

-First featured in the book: Duniyar Ghanada, 1976
+First featured in the book: Duniyaar Ghanada, 1976

 Illustration: Goutam Roy

-Goutam Roy’s hero from Duniyar Ghanada (1976) unapologetically resembles the Ajit Gupta prototype
+Goutam Roy’s hero from Duniyaar Ghanada (1976) unapologetically resembles the Ajit Gupta prototype

 Artist: Goutam Roy